iluwatar/java-design-patterns/page-object/README.md

 ## Intent of Page Object Design Pattern

-The Page Object pattern aims to create a model of the UI elements of a web page to improve the maintainability and readability of test automation code.
+The Page Object pattern in Java aims to create a model of the UI elements of a web page to improve the maintainability and readability of test automation code.

 ## Detailed Explanation of Page Object Pattern with Real-World Examples